guilherme-t-l/fitness-app/README.md

 - **Accessible** — Everyone deserves to look good while getting strong
 - **Performance first** — No lag, no excuses

-## 🤝 Contributing

-This is a personal project, but if you're vibing with the aesthetic and want to contribute:

-- Report bugs (we squash them like PRs)
-- Suggest features (the wilder, the better)
-- Share your experience (we love feedback)

 ## 👨‍💻 Built By